Contactless Latencies

 Unfortunately, the upper limit can not be determined.
 It could be up to several seconds or even minutes.
 Nobody knows how the wireless system will behave if there are several thousand bus validators hammering the network with two requests per second at the rush time.
 Nobody knows how the cellular system will behave if there are many phone calls, SMS, or emails at the same time in a specific region.
 Current open-loop pilot projects run relatively small number of open-loop transactions via wireless channels and there is no reliable empiric data.
 The situation is even worse: there cannot be reliable statistical data or estimates of that kind obtained because of many unpredictable influential factors impacting the wireless data system throughput.

-TA Latency (70 msec)
+Host Latency (20-70 msec)

 Authorization Latency (150 msec – 5 sec)